drio/open_nest/posts/15/08/start.md

 successfully use the library that abstracts the interactions with the backpacks (displays) was by instantiating an object in the global space.
 That was very annoying.
 Any attempt to move away from that was a failure.
-I couldn't even instantiate within a function without getting compilation errors.
+I couldn't even instantiate it within a function without getting compilation errors.

 I will eventually move away from the Arduino IDE and run things from the command line.
 I am coding in vim and running the arduino IDE fromt here using